 Six case studies describing project and process experiences

-IEC-61850is a proprietary international protocol for the substation automation system.
-This protocol can partially overcome the limitations of the automation system, it makes the simultaneously monitoring devices from just one control center possible.
+IEC-61850 is a proprietary international protocol for substation automation systems.
+This protocol can control the automation system limitations partially and makes device monitoring possible from just one control center.

-In this course, you learn how to use IEC 61850 for integration and communication with SIPROTEC 4 & 5.
+In this course, you will learn how to use IEC 61850 to integrate and communicate with SIPROTEC 4 & 5.

-first, you learn the development of substation protection and control systems from conventional to digital substations with some pictures of a real substation.
-Then, it presents the importance of communication in this system and why is needed to use a common communication protocol and molding function system in the substation automation system.
+substation protection and control systems development, from conventional to digital substations with some pictures of a real substation.
+Then, it presents the importance of communication in this system and why it is necessary to use a common communication protocol and molding function system in the substation automation system.

-Part 2: An introduction of IEC 61850 & how to learn it effectively
+Part 2: An introduction to IEC 61850 & how to learn it effectively

-A brief history of the standard IEC 61850 Ed.1 & IEC 61850 Ed.2, its purpose, and its benefits are presented in this chapter.
-One problem of learning the IEC 61850 is the variety of documents and topics and the gap between academics and industry in this area.
+A brief history of the standard IEC 61850 Ed.1 & Ed.2, its purpose, and its benefits are presented in this chapter.
+One problem with learning the IEC 61850 is the variety of documents, topics, and the gap between academics and industry in this area.
 This part introduces an effective way to learn practical IEC 61850 standards.

 Part 3: Overview of the main features of IEC 61850-Part I

 This part overviews the OSI model, MMS protocol, and the used devices in the IEC 61850 network.
 Then, different packets (GOOSE, Report, and Sample Value) and services (for time synchronization, master-slave, client/server, and publisher/subscriber) are presented in this module.